deckbox/wordpress_mtg_tooltips/readme.txt

 2. An example of a really small deck listing, produced by the code shown in the description

 == Changelog ==

+= 3.4.0 =
+* Rephrase the readme to refer to shortcode blocks in the visual editor, since newer wordpress versions do not have the old tinymce editor for which we had the icons.
+* Test on latest wordpress (6.6.2)

 = 3.3.0 =
 * Set table width to 100% for decks. max-width is still at 510px so it should